CMCSX/StatWash/README.md

 ---

-**Made with ❤️ for better data quality.
-All processing happens locally — your data is always private.**
+Made for better data quality.
+All processing happens locally — your data is always private.